All sectors of the construction industry are active in all regions of Québec.

 Updated information on the following subjects:

 - Social benefits

 - Training and upgrading

 Commission des normes, de l’équité, de la santé et de la sécurité du travail (CNESST)

-For any question regarding occupational norms, health, safety or fairness in the context of the COVID-19 pandemic, see the Questions and answers – COVID-19 page of the CNESST website.
+For any questions regarding occupational standards, health, safety or equity in the context of COVID-19, consult the Questions and answers page of the CNESST website.